alirezamzh/blogapi/README.md

 # BlogApi
-BlogApi project bassed on django 2.2
+BlogApi project bassed on django 2.2 <br/>
-This project contained with user authenticate, poject-level permission ,...
+This project contained with:
+- user authenticate
+- poject-level permission
+- ...